Matt Olson Player Props: Braves vs. Mets

 Matt Olson At The Plate

-- Olson is hitting .250 with six doubles, a triple, seven home runs and 18 walks.
+- Olson has six doubles, a triple, eight home runs and 18 walks while hitting .252.

-- Among qualifying hitters in baseball, his batting average ranks 98th, his on-base percentage ranks 50th, and he is 23rd in the league in slugging.
+- Among the qualifying batters in MLB, he ranks 95th in batting average, 43rd in on-base percentage, and 15th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.